DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 });
 lightrail.generateShopperToken({shopperId: "customer-id-from-your-system"})
 ```
-Note, the redemption and account balance widgets must be on authenticated pages and therefor require a shopperId.
+Note, the redemption and account balance widgets must be on authenticated pages as they require a customer ID (the `shopperId`).
 You may decide if you'd like your customers to be signed in to purchase gift cards.
-If you'd like to allow gift card purchase from an unauthenticated page simply provide set `shopperId: null`.
+If you'd like to allow gift card purchase from an unauthenticated page simply generate a shopper token with `shopperId: null`.

 ## Support
 Looking for an example?
 Check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp) which is a working example of the entire drop in gift card solution.

-Contact us anytime at hello@lightrail.com —we are here to help.
+Contact us any time at hello@lightrail.com —- we are here to help.